 Automated Teller Machines are available throughout Nepal.
 However only Kathmandu and Pokhara have regularly "working" machines that accept international cards.
 Throughout the rest of the country they exist for National banks but not all International bank cards are accepted.

-Popular ATM's that accept international credit cards (VISA, MasterCard) in Kathmandu and Pokhara include: Standard Chartered, Everest Bank, Nabil Bank & Himalaya Bank.
-Cash is given out only in Nepalese Rupees.
+Popular ATMs that accept international credit cards (VISA, MasterCard) in Kathmandu and Pokhara include: Standard Chartered, Everest Bank, Nabil Bank & Himalaya Bank.
+Cash is given out only in Nepali Rupees.

-The best places to try ATM's is around Thamel in Kathmandu and Lakeside in Pokhara where there are "ATM Lounges".
+The best places to try ATMs is around Thamel in Kathmandu and Lakeside in Pokhara where there are "ATM Lounges".
 These are shown in my Nepal guidebook.

-Travellers cheques are still accepted in Nepal but are slowly being phased out.
-Cash your cheques in any of the main (Foreign Exchange) FOREX offices in Kathmandu's Thamel area.
+Travellers cheques are still but rarely accepted in Nepal.
+The only possibility is to cash your cheques in any of the main (Foreign Exchange) FOREX offices in Kathmandu's Thamel area.
 Be sure to ask if they are taking commission when cashing them in.
 And be sure to bring your passport and other necessary identity documents when cashing them in.
 All in all, it's not worth getting travellers cheques for Nepal anymore.

 Credit cards can be used in a few major stores, hotels, restaurants, tour agencies and banks.
 Do be aware of commissions added.
 And don't leave your credit card unattended with anyone no matter their excuse.